KevinTheMix/CheatSheets/SQL.md

 ## Tips

+* Check if other values in a group by are homogen/different: <https://stackoverflow.com/a/54298186>
 * Use different schemas for two tables with same name in same DB (when you want fewer DBs).
 * Queries can be performed between tables in different DBs (but on the same server) e.g. JOIN.
 * [DDL, DML, DCL, TCL](https://www.geeksforgeeks.org/sql-ddl-dml-dcl-tcl-commands/)
-* [Partitions](https://www.sqlshack.com/sql-partition-by-clause-overview/) = "cartesian" GROUP BY, with numbering, sorting & comulative aggregation.
+* [Partitions](https://www.sqlshack.com/sql-partition-by-clause-overview/) = "cartesian" GROUP BY, with numbering, sorting & cumulative aggregation.
 * [Temporary tables](https://www.red-gate.com/simple-talk/sql/t-sql-programming/temporary-tables-in-sql-server/)
   * [Temporary Table](https://docs.microsoft.com/en-us/sql/t-sql/statements/create-table-transact-sql?view=sql-server-ver15#temporary-tables)
     * `#Temp` = local (session) temporary table